serverlessworkflow/specification/specification.md

 of the `max` property is zero, which places no limit on number of parallel executions.

 The `inputCollection` property is a workflow expression which selects an array in the states data.
 All iterations are performed against data elements of this array.
-This array must exist.
+If this array does not exist, the runtime should throw an error.
+This error can be handled inside the states [`onErrors`](#Error-Definition) definition.

 The `outputCollection` property is a workflow expression which selects an array in the state data where the results of each iteration should be added to.
 If this array does not exist, it should be created.